Through the Occupational Therapists Association of Hong Kong:

 Through the Alzheimers Society of Australia, under the direction of Anne Kelly:

-Anne Kelly has worked in the area of dementia care for the past 30 years in both community and residential settings.
-She currently works for Alzheimer's Australia Tasmania as a Dementia Consultant.
+Anne Kelly has worked in the area of dementia care for ove 30 years in both community and residential settings.
+She currently works for AMI Australia (Association Montessori International) as a Dementia Consultant.
 After attending a training program with Dr. Cameron Camp during one of his visits to Australia, Anne was inspired by the principles and practice of Montessori for dementia and this led to her receiving a Churchill Fellowship in 2009 to travel to Greece, Canada and USA to work with and observe the world leaders in rehabilitative therapies.
 It was during this prestigious Fellowship adventure that Anne met Gail Elliot.
 They worked together and learned from each other for three enriching weeks.
-Anne was pleased to write the foreword to Gail's book Montessori Methods for Dementia™, which is available for sale through Alzheimer's Australia Tasmania.
-Today Anne works to facilitate Montessori training throughout Australia and is mentoring organizations to change care practices and embrace a rehabilitative approach to care.
+Anne was pleased to write the foreword in the Australian version of Gail's book Montessori Methods for Dementia™, which is available for sale through Alzheimer's Australia Tasmania.
+Anne works to facilitate Montessori training throughout Australia and is mentoring organizations to change care practices and embrace a rehabilitative approach to care.ach to care.

 The United States